orchidees/Eric/README.md

 The design principle is the Pareto rule of 80/20: we wanted to have a tool that is able to solve the 80% of the problem but takes the 20% of the development time.

-Orchidea performs mono-objective optimization on multi-dimensional features and r equires a little number of parameters for orchestration.
+Orchidea performs mono-objective optimization on multi-dimensional features and requires a small number of parameters for orchestration.

 To compile, from root folder type: